jon-mil-92/DisplayHotKeys/README.md

 ### How to Verify for Yourself

-* Check the [VirusTotal] report: typically only one or two machine-learning engines flag the file while the rest report it clean — the classic false-positive signature.
+* Check the [VirusTotal] report: only an isolated engine or two flags the file while the rest of the field reports it clean.
+That is the classic false-positive signature — genuine malware is caught by many engines in agreement, not by a lone heuristic.

 * The full source code is available in this repository for inspection.

 ### Resolving the Warning

-If Windows Defender quarantines the app, you can restore it and add an exclusion, or report it as a false positive to Microsoft at the [Microsoft Security Intelligence submission portal].
+If your antivirus quarantines the app, you can restore it and add an exclusion.
+You can also report the detection as a false positive to the vendor — for Windows Defender, use the [Microsoft Security Intelligence submission portal].

 **Note:** Code signing is planned for a future release, which should resolve the majority of these warnings.